HCIILAB/Scene-Text-Recognition/README.md

 May 8, 2020: add CVPR-2020 papers and update corresponding tables.

-Dec 8, 2020: add 10 papers and update corresponding tables.
-You can download the new [Excel](https://pan.baidu.com/s/1fH1944w-reqXknNPTB2ZaA) prepared by us.
-(Password: gaxo)
+Dec 8, 2020: add 11 papers and update corresponding tables.
+You can download the new [Excel](https://pan.baidu.com/s/1xitxu7R5hw27pVV7eJ1c7w) prepared by us.
+(Password: sj2t)

 ***